TeamREPENTOGON/REPENTOGON/docs/docs/enums/ModCallbacks.md

 |1223 |MC_POST_NPC_DARK_RED_CHAMPION_REGEN {: .copyable } | ([EntityNPC](../EntityNPC.md) NPC) | [EntityType](https://wofsauge.github.io/IsaacDocs/rep/enums/EntityType.html) | void |

 ### MC_EVALUATE_CUSTOM_CACHE {: .copyable }
-Called when a custom cache tag is evaluated.
+Called when a custom cache is evaluated (see [items.xml](xml/items.md)).
 Return a number to modify the value.
 Modified values are passed onto the next callback.

+The initial value is always 0.
+The most recent result can be obtained at any time using `player:GetCustomCacheValue("mycustomcache")`

 |ID|Name|Function Args|Optional Args|Return Type|
 |:--|:--|:--|:--|:--|
 |1224 |MC_EVALUATE_CUSTOM_CACHE {: .copyable } | ([EntityPlayer](../EntityPlayer.md) Player, CustomCacheTag string, float Value) | string CustomCacheTag | void |

 ### MC_EVALUATE_FAMILIAR_MULTIPLIER {: .copyable }
 Called when a familiar's cached multiplier needs to be re-evaluated.
 Return a number to modify the multiplier.
-Modified values are passed to the next callback."
+Modified values are passed to the next callback.

+Effects such as BFFs or Hive Mind have already been applied at this point.

+Note that the result of this callback is cached, so the callback only runs when needed.
+It will be triggered if an item with the `familiarmultiplier` "customcache" is added/removed (see [items.xml](xml/items.md)) or if `familiar:InvalidateCachedMultiplier()` is called.

 |ID|Name|Function Args|Optional Args|Return Type|
 |:--|:--|:--|:--|:--|